 As an eyewear brand, it’s imperative that we, not just craft cutting-edge products for you, but, it’s key we give you correct information about everything that surrounds eyewear.
 Because, we believe that, it’s important to not just have a clear vision, but also a clear mind.

-So, without wasting time, here are a few myths surrounding sunglasses that you should be aware of.
+So, without wasting time, here are a few myths and facts about sunglasses that you should be aware of.

 Myth #1: Sunglasses with high UV protection are expensive